-There are technical defenses to all of types of DUI and DWI arrest charges, that can get a case dismissed when it can be shown that chemical or sobriety test procedure was not properly followed.
+In every state and local jurisdiction there are winning technical defenses to all of types of DUI and DWI arrest charges, that can get a case dismissed when it can be shown that chemical or sobriety test procedure was not properly followed.
 In one such example that was covered extensively in the news over the last couple years, a judge threw out key evidence in 25 DUI cases because of how the breath test results could be invalid.
 This is in addition to other national news about Supreme Court justices consider whether police may force a breath test without a warrant during a suspected DUI traffic stop or arrest.

-The defense strategy and approach that is most suited to a driver’s own circumstances depends to a great deal on the facts of about the case and previous criminal record, if any.
-Having us review the arrest details of what exactly happened can help increase the chances of a positive outcome of getting a DUI or DWI case cleared in court early as possible, before legal costs accumulate.
+The best DUI defense strategy and preemptive legal approach that is most suited to a driver’s own circumstances depends to a great deal on the facts of about the case and previous criminal record, if any.
+Having us review the arrest details of what exactly happened can help increase the chances of a positive outcome of getting a DUI, DWI case cleared in court immediately, before legal costs accumulate.
+Furthermore, for people facing a DUI, DWI charge that are in tough financial situations, they can be connected to free local pro bono attorneys for DUI who may be able to fight the case for a successful outcome in court.

 Protecting Your Driver’s License From a Suspension After a DUI Charge